whitehatgg/redux-ai/packages/vector/README.md

   gcThreshold: 7 * 24 * 60 * 60 * 1000, // 7 days
 });

-// Store an interaction with metadata await storage.storeInteraction(
+// Store an interaction
+await storage.storeInteraction(
   'What is the current user state?',
-  'User is logged in and viewing dashboard',
+  'User is logged in and viewing dashboard'
-  {
-    userId: 123,
-    view: 'dashboard',
-    timestamp: Date.now(),
-  }
 );

 // Retrieve similar interactions